E Street Band: Reunion era, Hall of Fame induction, future with Springsteen

-In a September 20, 2020, interview with Rolling Stone, Springsteen said that he didn't expect to tour again until at least 2022 saying "My antenna tells me, at best, 2022.
-And I would consider the concert industry lucky if it happens then.
-I'm going to consider myself lucky if I lose just a year of touring life.
-Once you hit 70, there's a finite amount of tours and a finite amount of years that you have.
-And so you lose one or two, that's not so great.
-Particularly because I feel the band is capable of playing at the very, very, very top, or better than, of its game right now.
-And I feel as vital as I've ever felt in my life....
-It's not being able to do something that is a fundamental life force, something I've lived for since I was 16 years old."

-Bruce Springsteen and the E Street Band performed as the musical guest on the December 12, 2020, episode of Saturday Night Live marking their first performance since 2017 and their first to promote Letter to You.
-"Ghosts" and "I'll See You in My Dreams" were performed.
-Garry Tallent and Soozie Tyrell opted to not travel and perform due to COVID-19 restrictions.
-Jack Daley of the Disciples of Soul filled in for Tallent.

-On May 13, 2021, during a four-song acoustic set following his acceptance of the Woody Guthrie Prize, Springsteen announced that a new album was coming out soon saying "California was an enormous influence on some of my most topical writing through my '90s, 2000s and even now.
-We have a record coming out soon that's set largely in the West."
-It is unknown if this album will feature the E Street Band or if it will be a solo album.
+After the Summer '17 tour ended, Springsteen performed a solo concert residency on Broadway.
+Springsteen on Broadway ran from October 3, 2017, to December 15, 2018.
+He then announced that new music was on the way but the E Street Band would not be touring in 2019 because he was taking a break after his Broadway run and various recording projects.
+In April 2019 it was announced that Springsteen's next album, Western Stars, would be a solo release without the E Street Band.
+The COVID-19 pandemic then prevented any touring in 2020, but on October 23, 2020, Springsteen released his twentieth studio album, Letter to You.
+The album marked the first release featuring the E Street Band since 2014's High Hopes.

-In June 2021, Springsteen announced that he was talked into resuming his Springsteen on Broadway performances by a "friend" in the summer of 2021 however confirmed there would be an E Street Band tour in 2022 saying "It gives me something to do this summer so I won't be lazying around on the beach.
+In June 2021, Springsteen announced that he was talked into resuming his Springsteen on Broadway performances by a "friend" in the summer of 2021, but he confirmed there would be an E Street Band tour in 2022.
+He stated, "It gives me something to do this summer so I won't be lazying around on the beach.
 I knew we were going to tour with the band next year so I said I'll take some time off."
-Springsteen also discussed future music releases saying "We have something coming out in the fall.
+Springsteen also discussed future music releases, saying, "We have something coming out in the fall.
 I'm not sure if it's been announced yet.
 I got projects I've been working on basically that are slated for release either next year or in the fall.
 Not new records, but things I think the fans are going to be interested in."